Jarl-Bjoern/Yggdrasil/README.md

 # News
 With version ***0.7g*** it is now possible to use multiple categories in pentesting

-As an example we can say we want to use Infrastructure and Web, than in that case the following must be selected.

-Decision: ***1,5***

 Since version ***0.7*** it is now possible to choose between the three categories ***Complete***, ***Forensic*** and ***Pentest***.

 Furthermore, you have the choice between ***full_install***, which is aimed at a Kali installation with GUI and ***minimal_install***, which is aimed at the CLI variant.<br />